SUMMARY: RUNNING TIME: 1 Hour, 33 Min.

 BRIAN’S ODD MOON RATING: 1½ Stars

 Note: As an early 80’s alternative, there is the Zucker Brothers’ short-lived Police Squad TV series.
-It was subsequently rebooted six years after cancellation into 1988’s The Naked Gun: From The Files of Police Squad, plus two subsequent sequels.
+It was subsequently rebooted six years after cancellation into 1988’s The Naked Gun: From The Files of Police Squad, plus two subsequent yet inferior sequels.

 IMAGE NOT AVAILABLE